Work Permit (EAD) and How to Apply

 2) Appointment for biometrics (not required for some types of EAD application)

-Approximately 3-6 weeks after filing, you will receive an appointment notice that assigns your biometrics appointment date, time and location.
+Approximately 3-6 weeks after filing your work permit application, you will receive an appointment notice that assigns your biometrics appointment date, time and location.
 The location will generally be the USCIS Application Support Center nearest you.
 USCIS requires applicants to be fingerprinted for the purpose of conducting a security clearance and criminal background check.
-Don’t be nervous — it is pretty common for some types of EAD application.
-Learn more about appointment for biometrics in our Biometrics Appointment FAQ.
+Don’t be nervous — it is pretty common for some types of EAD and work permit applications.
+Learn more about appointment regarding work permit for biometrics in our Biometrics Appointment FAQ.

 3) Request for evidence (most likely not)